NirmalKBandara/computer-organization-and-digital-design/logic-circuit-representation.md

 ---
-title: "Logic Circuit Representation and Simplification"
+# Logic Circuit Representation and Simplification
 ---
 > *"Logic will get you from A to B. Imagination will take you everywhere."*
 > — Albert Einstein